Beetelbrox/kiko-python-practice/README.md

 # La Roqueria

 After much deliberation you've decided to open _La Roqueria_, a climbing gym.
-To start simple you'll be offering your customers three subscription plans to choose from (A customer can be subscribed to oa single at a time):
+To start simple you'll be offering your customers three subscription plans to choose from (A customer can be subscribed to a single plan at any given time):
  - **Casual**: 1 hour/week, 10 EUR
  - **Regular**: 2 hours/week, 15 EUR
  - **Pro**: Unlimited hours/week, 50 EUR